MicrosoftDocs/Advertising/advertising/bingads-13/guides/sandbox.md

 6. Click **Send**

 Microsoft Advertising sends an email invite to the user.
-If the invite doesn’t show up in the inbox, check the Junk Email folder.
+If the invite doesn't show up in the inbox, check the Junk Email folder.
 It may take a couple of minutes to receive the invite.
 The following steps show how to accept the invitation.

 1. Open the email from Microsoft Advertising with subject line, Invitation to Microsoft Advertising
 2. Click the embedded link